-Acute conditions: The adolescent may be subjected to acute conditions such as acute necrotizing ulcerative gingivitis, periodontitis, and traumatic injuries, which can require immediate and occasional long-term management.
-In most cases, early diagnosis, treatment, and appropriate management can prevent irreversible damage.29-31
+Acute conditions: The adolescent may be subjected to acute conditions such as acute necrotizing ulcerative gingivitis and periodontitis, which can require immediate and occasional long-term management.
+In most cases, early diagnosis, treatment, and appropriate management can prevent irreversible damage.
+33-35

 Recommendations: Acute intraoral infection involving the periodontium and oral mucosa requires immediate treatment.
-Therapeutic management should be based on currently accepted techniques of periodontal therapy.
-Traumatic injuries to the teeth and periodontium always require dental evaluation and treatment.
-Referral to an appropriately trained and/or experienced dentist should be considered when the treatment needs are beyond the treating dentist's ability or interest.
+Therapeutic management should be based on currently accepted techniques of periodontal therapy.36,37 Referral should be made when the treatment needs are beyond the treating dentist's scope of practice.

 Chronic conditions: Chronic conditions affecting the adolescent include, but are not limited to, gingivitis, puberty gingivitis, hyperplastic gingivitis related to orthodontic therapy, gingival recession that may or may not be related to orthodontic therapy, drug-related gingivitis, pregnancy gingivitis, localized juvenile periodontitis, and periodontitis.
-Personal oral hygiene and regular professional intervention can minimize occurrence of these conditions and prevent irreversible damage.
+24,31-33 Personal oralhygiene and regular professional intervention can minimize occurrence of these conditions and prevent irreversible damage.